hawkerm/minueto/README.md

 Documentation
 =============

-The API to use Minueto can be found in the API directory.
-You can also find a lot of information on Minueto at <http://www.cs.mcgill.ca/~adenau/minueto/>
+The API to use Minueto can be found in the API directory or online <https://cdn.rawgit.com/Mikeware/minueto/master/api/index.html>.
+You can also find a lot of information on Minueto at <http://github.com/Mikeware/minueto>

 Compiling
 =========